TERREMEMBER/znbase/docs/content/v2.1/manage/enterprise-edition/migrate-to-helm3.md

 {{< note title="Note" >}}

-Starting with YugabyteDB version 2.1.8, Helm 2 is not supported.
-Following the steps below to migrate your existing YugabyteDB universes and the Yugabyte Platform from Helm 2 to Helm 3.
+Starting with ZNbaseDB version 2.1.8, Helm 2 is not supported.
+Following the steps below to migrate your existing ZNbaseDB universes and the ZNbase Platform from Helm 2 to Helm 3.

 {{< /note >}}

-## Migrate existing Yugabyte Platform and YugabyteDB from Helm 2 to Helm 3
+## Migrate existing ZNbase Platform and ZNbaseDB from Helm 2 to Helm 3

 1. Check the chart name using the following command.